akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice watched the messenger direct his horse around. *The King hunts in Rockingham.*

-‘Sir,’ she called. ’Since the King is truly coming here, does that mean that our men are also returning?
-Is the army standing down or remaining?’
+‘Sir,’ she called. ’Since the King comes here, does that mean that our men are also returning?
+Is the royal host standing down or remaining?’

 The messenger nodded, ‘The Welsh sued for peace and the war is ended.’

 He turned to ride on, but Beatrice called out again.
 ‘Any tidings of my father, Harold, called Red-Wolf.
 Have you word of him?
 Is he well?’

 The messenger paused, frowning.
-‘My lady, we were over ten thousand in number.
-However, I expect that the Midlands men will not be far behind our Lord the King.’
+‘I do not know, my lady, since we were over ten thousand in number.
+However, I expect that men from the Midlands will not be far behind our Lord the King.’

 Her facial expression fell as she let the men go.